 It seems, these days, everyone knows at least one person with a chronic illness.
-This could be diabetes, fibromyalgia, rheumatoid arthritis, multiple sclerosis or any number of other incurable diseases or disorders.
+This could be diabetes, fibromyalgia, rheumatoid arthritis, multiple sclerosis, or any number of other incurable diseases or disorders.
 Some people with such illnesses choose not to travel or cannot because of their condition.
 But many do travel.
-People with these disorders face a host of challenges healthy people never need to consider, that is, unless they are traveling with a chronically ill person.
+People with these disorders face a host of challenges healthy people never need to consider unless they are traveling with a chronically ill person.

 Have my travels been without certain challenges?
 Of course not, but it can be done with some preparation.
 Here are a few tips to help make travel more manageable for you or a travel partner.

 Before leaving for a trip, it is a good idea to schedule with your limitations in mind.
-If you are heat sensitive consider traveling in a regions cooler months.
+If you are heat sensitive consider traveling in a region’s cooler months.
 There could be an added benefit to this.
-In many cases, it could be less expensive to travel then due to it being off-peak.
+In many cases, it could be less expensive to travel then because it’s considered off-peak.
 If you do not do well with the cold, you might want to skip Greenland in the winter.
-Try South America in February during their summer.
+Try a South America cruise in February

 Another consideration with medication that requires refrigeration is where you will store it while at your location.
 Make the hotel or cruise line aware in advance that you will require a refrigerator in your suite.

 Today treatment of chronic illness and pain as well as a host of other conditions includes the use of CBD products.
 If you are a traveler that uses these products there are a host of things you should know before tossing it in your carry-on.
 This is especially true of traveling Internationally with CBD

 If you could not communicate for yourself or a language battier exist between you and medical personnel, how would you make your condition known?
 A medical alert bracelet or a band like the one I wear from Road ID